ouya/docs/setup.md

 `0x2836`

-the run the following commands;
+then run the following commands;

 ```
 adb kill-server